-West Virginia does not establish a procedure for the removal of firearms from domestic abusers at the time they become prohibited from possessing firearms.
+West Virginia does not establish a procedure for the removal of firearms when a person becomes prohibited from possessing firearms due to domestic violence.

-No person may possess a firearm who has been convicted of a misdemeanor offense of domestic assault or domestic battery under West Virginia law.1 This prohibition also applies to a person who has been convicted of a federal or state domestic violence statute “with the same essential elements” in which the victim was:
+A person may not possess a firearm if they have been convicted of a misdemeanor offense of domestic assault or domestic battery under West Virginia law.1 This prohibition also applies to a person who has been convicted of a federal or state domestic violence statute “with the same essential elements,” in which the victim was:

 - A current or former spouse;